-- Check for baking with a knife blade or with a toothpick inserted into the center until it come out clean and without any traces of wet batter.
+- Check for baking with a knife blade or with a toothpick inserted into the center until it comes out clean and without any traces of wet batter.

-- Remove the cake from the oven and immediately invert the cake onto your work surface and let completely cooled upside down.
+- Remove the cake from the oven and immediately invert the cake onto your work surface and let cool the cake upside down.

-- When cool, run a sharp, toothless knife around the outer and inner edges to loosen.
+- When cool, run a sharp, toothless knife around the outer and inner edges to loosen them.

 - Unmold the removable bottom of the tube pan to release the cake and run the knife again to loosen the bottom.

 - Place the vanilla chiffon cake on a plate and sprinkle some icing sugar on top and serve with fresh fruits.

 Tip: Use a serrated knife to cut your chiffon cake into slices more easily.

 How to serve this cake

 The chiffon cake recipe is delicious served as a dessert with a little whipped cream and fresh fruit, but you can also cut it into layers like a layer cake and fill it inside and cover it with icing.

 Here are some ideas for fillings and glazes: